BackupTheBerlios/pybliki-svn/homepage/index.rst

 TODO
 ====

-1. Modify CSS
+1. Unit-test (good habbit that I don't have)
 #.
-Unit-test (good habbit that I don't have)
-#.
 Time-zones configuration
 #. log file
-#. make it browsable easy
+#. make it browsable easy (instead of header pointing to index.html make
+visible path)
+#. make configuration singleton but not parameter passed around